Timo-Schroeder/ChessMate/README.md

-# ChessMatey
+# chessmate
-ChessMatey - An open-source tournament manager for the Ubuntu desktop.
+chessmate - An open-source tournament manager for the Ubuntu desktop.